Nils-Magnus/voice-skill-sdk/docs/articles/demo_skill.md

 ![](images/pycharm1.png)

 Now let’s see what’s inside of our project:
-- **.venv**: Our virtual environment and Python interpreter. and required dependencies live there.
+- **.venv**: Our virtual environment.
+The Python interpreter and required dependencies live there.
 - **impl**: Short for **implementation** and actually contains our Python code.
 - **locale**: Contains translations to languages supported by the skill.
 Yes, your skill is capable of answering “Hello” in